 Other Support is ONLY submitted to NIH when requested.
 Most typically, it is requested during the Just-In- Time (JIT) Information phase.
-The Other Support document assists NIH in clarifying that each person listed as Key Personnel on Form Page 2 of the grant application is NOT over the allowed 12 person months of effort per year (AKA 100% effort) on all of their combined funded research projects, including the NIH grant to be funded.
-If a person is over or about to go over the allowed 12 person months, then that person will need to make reductions either on the grant to be funded or other currently funded research grants; in most cases prior approval will be required before these reductions can be done.
+The Other Support document assists NIH in clarifying that each person listed as Senior/Key Personnel on Senior/Key Person Profile tab in the grant application is NOT over the allowable 12 person months of effort per year (AKA 100% effort) on all of their combined funded research projects, including the NIH grant to be funded.
+If a person is over or about to go over the allowable 12 person months, then that person will need to make reductions either on the grant to be funded or other currently funded research grants; in most cases prior approval will be required before these reductions can be done.
 You will need to work with your Central SPO on these prior approvals.

 Note: do not provide Other Support documentation for Other Significant Contributors, such as consultants, unless their participation in the project has or will move them to the level of Key Personnel.

 The NIHGPS 2.5.1, states that Other Support includes all resources made available to a researcher in support of and/or related to all of their research endeavors, regardless of whether or not they have monetary value and regardless of whether they are based at the institution the researcher identifies for the current grant.
 This includes:

 - Resources and/or financial support from all foreign and domestic entities that are available to the researcher.
 This includes but not limited to, financial support for laboratory personnel, and provision of high-value materials that are not freely available (e.g., biologics, chemical, model systems, technology, etc.).
 Institutional resources, such as core facilities or shared equipment that is made broadly available, should not be included in Other Support, but rather listed under Facilities and Other Resources.